Minnesota law

 Bankruptcy Laws in Minnesota.

 Bankruptcy is governed by federal law, but Minnesota state law determines which property exemptions apply when filing.
-Minnesota offers its own set of exemptions that filers must use instead of the federal exemptions — a choice available in some states but not Minnesota.
-Minnesota's homestead exemption is generous, protecting up to $450,000 of equity in a primary residence.
+Minnesota offers its own set of exemptions that filers must use instead of the federal exemptions.
+Exemption amounts can adjust over time, so filers should verify current statutory amounts before relying on any property-protection estimate.

 State law